 It is used in the following procedures:

-- Node Level DNS Handling Information management in the EASDF procedure (see clause 6.2.3.4.4 of 3GPP TS 23.548 [14]).
+- BaselineDNSPattern management in the EASDF procedure (see clause 6.2.3.4.4 of 3GPP TS 23.548 [14]).

 To perform a partial update of the Baseline DNS Pattern, the NF Service Consumer shall issue an HTTP PATCH request, as shown in Figure 5.3.2.3.1-1.
 This partial update shall be used to add, delete and/or replace individual parameters of the Baseline DNS Pattern.